-Professor Dáibhí Ó Cróinín and Dr Elva Johnston are the current editors of Peritia.
+Professor Dáibhí Ó Cróinín and Associate Professor Elva Johnston are the current editors of Peritia.
 Volumes 1-25 were edited by Professor Donnchadh Ó Corráin, who founded the journal.

 Dáibhí Ó Cróinín studied at University College Dublin, the Ludwig-Maximilians-Universität, München, and as a Research Scholar in the School of Celtic Studies, Dublin Institute for Advanced Studies.
 He has been lecturing at the National University of Ireland, Galway (formerly UCG) since 1980.

 Among his numerous publications are The Irish Sex Aetates Mundi (1983), Cummian’s Letter ‘De controversia paschali’, together with a related Irish computistical tract ‘De ratione conputandi’ (1988) [with Maura Walsh], Early Medieval Ireland, 400-1200 (1995), Early Irish History & Chronology (Dublin 2004) and, most recently, Whitley Stokes (1830-1909) — the lost Celtic notebooks rediscovered (2011).
 He is editor of volume 1 of the Royal Irish Academy’s New History of Ireland, prehistoric & early medieval (2005).